Sharansai92/CodeChallenge/README.md

 AC6 - Should have used scenario outline but not sure how to do in test cafe.
 Didn't have time to investigate having a release this weekend.

-AC7 - Have wy through after clicking the 2018 traffic section, get this error.
+AC7 - Have an issue through after clicking the 2018 traffic section, get this error.

 :**A JavaScript error occurred on "https://start.duckduckgo.com/traffic".
       Repeat test actions in the browser and check the console for errors.